Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Reconstruction of the detector strain h(t) and noise subtraction

 As a consequence, the optical response model used in the $h(t)$ reconstruction was not precise at low frequency, and time variations were not monitored.
 The expected effect is a time varying bias on the reconstructed strain channel $h(t)$.
 It is included in the estimation of the bias and uncertainties described in section~\ref{sec:hrecerrors}.

-\section{Noise subtraction}
+\subsection{Noise subtraction}

-\subsection{Principle}
+\subsubsection{Principle}

-The $h(t)$ reconstruction includes the removal of remaining noises which couple to the differential arm length variation and add undesired contributions to $h(t)$ which can degrade the detector's sensitivity or mimic gravitational wave signals.
-Noise-witness channels are used to tackle those remaining noises.
-For each of them, Transfer Functions (TFs) are used in a specific frequency band to quantify the noise contribution that should be subtracted.
+\msa{ Remaining noises can couple to the differential arm length variation and add undesired contribution to the detector strain.
+These can degrade the sensitivity of the detector or even mimic gravitational wave signals.
+Noise-witness channels are used to unveil remaining noises in the reconstructed detector strain $h_{raw}(t)$.} \msa{Various noise subtraction methods have been investigated and implemented in the case of LIGO~\cite{driggers2019improving, davis2019improving, vajente2020machine}, whose results motivated its implementation as a step following the $h_{raw}(t)$ \dv{online} reconstruction in Virgo.
+Note that, in Virgo, the noise subtraction computation is done in the same process as the $h(t)$ reconstruction.}

+For each \dv{witness channel}, a transfer function \dv{with $h_{raw}$} (TFs) is used in a specific frequency band to quantify the noise contribution that should be subtracted.
 These TFs are computed every 500~s and are used to do the noise subtraction over the next 500~s.
 The noise subtraction is performed in the frequency domain, where each subtracted term is the TF multiplied by the FFT of the noise-witness channel. \\

-In the noise subtraction implementation used during O3, for a given noise-witness channel, the TF is computed between h$_{1Noise}$ and the noise witness channel. h$_{1Noise}$ is the \textit{cleaned} h(t) from which all the noise-witness signals have been subtracted except the noise-witness channel of interest, in order to isolate each noise channel contribution.
+In the noise subtraction implementation used during O3, for a given noise-witness channel, the TF is computed between h$_{1Noise}$ and the noise witness channel. h$_{1Noise}$ is the \textit{cleaned} $h(t)$ from which all the noise-witness signals have been subtracted except the noise-witness channel of interest, in order to isolate each noise channel contribution.
 The coherence between h$_{1Noise}$ and the noise-witness channel is also computed over T=500~s and if, in a frequency bin, this coherence is above a certain threshold (4\% in O3), the TF is updated with the new value.
 Else, the TF is set to 0 in this frequency bin.
 More details on the method used to perform noise subtraction can be found in~\cite{bib:TDSHrec}.

-During O3, the noise subtraction has been done in series, on a one-by-one basis for every noise-witness channel.
-Thus, possible correlations between different noise-witness channels are not taken into account.
-To avoid this problem, the subtraction of the contribution from each channel is done in a frequency band where no coherence with the other noise-witness channels is observed.